Pesa Gama

 Pesa Gama is a family of diesel and electric locomotives built from 2012 by Pesa SA company.

 History

 Origin

-In 2001, Pesa had announced that they would change their main focus from repairing locomotives to building their own locomotives.
-Initially, only two units have been built – the first was a mixed-traffic electric locomotive with an additional diesel engine, the second was a pure diesel.
-Since then a variety of diesel and electric powered locomotives have been built.
-As of June 2025, there are 137 locomotives in service, in 4 different versions.
+In 2001, Pesa announced that it would change its main focus from repairing locomotives to building its own locomotives.
+Initially, only two units were built: the first was a mixed-traffic electric locomotive with an additional diesel engine; the second was a pure diesel locomotive.
+Since then, a variety of diesel- and electric-powered locomotives have been built.
+As of June 2025, there are 137 locomotives in service in four different versions.

 The Gama Marathon

 The first model of the family was the 111Ed Marathon locomotive.
 Its construction began in early 2012, and premiered on September 18 at the InnoTrans Trade Fair 2012 in Berlin.
 The first test drive took place in October 2012 in Bydgoszcz Wschód Station, and later on the railway lines to Inowrocław, Poznań and Zduńska Wola Karsznice.
 The behavior of the locomotive was tested working goods trains with different loads until 25 November 2012.
 From 27 November 2012 to 3 December 2012 the locomotive had been tested on the test track in Żmigród, reaching top speed of 173 km/h, After this, the locomotive was issued with temporary certification to work passenger trains on Polish railway network at speeds up to 160 km/h, and goods trains at speeds up to 140 km/h.
 In order to become permanently certified for operation, the locomotive had to be tested by railway operators.
 On 11 January 2013 the locomotive began test service with Lotos Kolej, and later also with PKP Intercity, Pol-Miedz Trans and Orlen KolTrans.
 After the test service was successfully concluded, the RTO has issued the final, permanent certificate for the 111Ed (with variants 111E, 111Eb, 111Ec) locomotive on 10 July 2014.